Khopa/khopa_rusty_chip8/readme.md

 What is this:
 -------------

-This is a simple CHIP 8 Emulator written in Rust using SDL2
+This is a simple CHIP 8 Emulator written in Rust using SDL2 and rodio.

 Screenshoots with some popular chip8 roms :
 -------------------------------------------